Jobs

 * Ability to regularly identify and undertake appropriate learning and development opportunities as part of ongoing CPD

-* Ability to ensure the application of risk assessment and risk management strategies which facilitate a service user's management
+* Ability to ensure the application of risk assessment and risk management strategies which facilitates a service user's management

 * Ability to identify and effectively manage performance of self and others